rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 A rectangular section formed by the creases in a single-sheet resource that has been issued folded but is intended to be used unfolded.

 <a name="parallel-title">parallel title</a>
 A title proper in another language or script.
-An alternative title in another language or script is treated as part of a parallel title proper.
+An alternative title in another language or script is treated as part of a parallel title proper. *See also* [title](/DCRMR/glossary/#title).

 <a name="perfect-copy">perfect copy</a>
 A copy of a publication that is physically complete and correctly arranged, as issued.